 When using an external antenna, placement of that antenna is critical to a solid data link.
 Other antennas in close proximity are a potential source of interference; use the Radio Statistics to help identify potential problems.
 It is also possible that slight adjustments in antenna placement (as little as 2 feet) will solve noise problems.
-In extreme cases, such as when the transceiver is located close to Pager or Cellular Telephone transmission towers, FreeWave offers band pass filters (a standard filter and a cavity filter) to reduce the out of band noise.
+In extreme cases, such as when the transceiver is located close to Pager or Cellular Telephone transmission towers, FreeWave offers a band pass filter to reduce the out of band noise.